CS520-Fall2023/hw1-solution/expense_tracker/README.md

 2. View:
 The ExpenseTrackerView.java file represents the view component.
 It extends the JFrame class and creates a graphical user interface (GUI) for the expense tracker application.
 It includes UI components such as text fields and a table for displaying transactions.
 3. Controller:
 The ExpenseTrackerApp.java file represents the controller component.
 It acts as the entry point for the application and handles the interaction between the view and model.
 The ExpenseTrackerView.java file also represents the controller component.
 It sets up event listeners (related to Component C above), and performs actions based on its user input.
+Additionally, the input validation logic is part of the controller component.